Rafik Saïfi

-Rafik Saïfi (رفيق صايفي; born 7 February 1975) is an Algerian retired professional football player who played as a forward or as an attacking midfielder.
+Rafik Saïfi (رفيق صايفي; born 7 February 1975) is an Algerian football coach and former player who is the head coach of the Algeria under-23 national team.
+A forward and an attacking midfielder, he spent most of his playing career in France.
+He scored 18 goals in 64 appearances for Algeria national team.

 Club career

 Saifi began his football career at CM Bordj El Kifane.
 It was there where he got a name for himself as a goal scorer at the age of 17.
 He went on to represent two other small teams, IRB Sougueur and IB Khémis El Khechna, before making his big move to MC Alger in his home city.
 There he helped the team win the Algerian league title before moving to France in 1999 at the age of 24 to join Troyes AC.
 He stayed with Troyes for five seasons, including the 2003–04 season after their relegation to Ligue 2.

 Moving back into Ligue 1 with a transfer to newly promoted FC Istres in 2004, Saïfi played 35 matches before leaving following the club's relegation.
 In 2005, he joined AC Ajaccio, also newly promoted, and suffered a third relegation in four years.

 Saïfi moved to FC Lorient, yet another newly promoted club, in the summer of 2006.
 He started the 2007–08 campaign quickly scoring 4 goals in 4 games.